Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/manual-uvs-actions.md

 To access this panel, either click the **Convert to Manual** button from the [Actions panel in Auto UV Mode](auto-uvs-actions.md), or  click the ![UV Vertex edit mode](images/icons/EditModes_Vertex.png) **UV Vertex** or ![UV Edge edit mode](images/icons/EditModes_Edge.png) **UV Edge** [edit mode buttons](edit-mode-toolbar.md).

-> ***Tip:*** If you get to the point where you have been making a lot of edits and something seems wrong but you're not sure how to fix it, you can always clear all the edits by clicking the **Reset UVs** button on the **UV Mode: Auto** Actions panel.
+> **Tip:** If you get to the point where you have been making a lot of edits and something seems wrong but you're not sure how to fix it, you can clear all the edits.
+To do this, navigate to the **UV Mode: Auto** Actions panel and click the **Reset UVs** button.

 To switch back to the **Actions** panel in **Auto UV Mode** and convert all selected faces to [Auto UVs](auto-uvs-actions), click the **Convert to Auto** button.

-> ***Tip:*** Before you start manipulating UVs manually, make sure you delete any faces that you don't need.
-For example, if you have a box that is sitting against the wall and doesn't move, it is just a waste of resources to render that face because it isn't visible.
+> **Tip:** Before you start to manipulate UVs manually, make sure you delete any faces that you don't need.
+For example, if you have a box that is sitting against the wall and doesn't move, delete the face pressed up aganst the wall.
+It is a waste of resources to render faces that aren't visible.